stitchdata/docs/_saas-integrations/salesforce/salesforce-latest.md

       If you prefer to track new fields manually, uncheck the **Replicate new fields automatically** checkbox. **Note**: This setting cannot be changed after the integration is saved.

       {% capture new-fields-replicating-tables %}
-      **Data for New Fields in Already-Replicating Tables**<br>
-      Data in new fields in already-replicating tables will only be available for records added or updated **after** the column is tracked, whether they're tracked manually or automatically. **This is only applicable to tables using Incremental Replication.**<br><br>
+      Data in new fields in already-replicating tables will only be available for records added or updated **after** the column is tracked, whether they're tracked manually or automatically. **This is only applicable to tables using Incremental Replication.**

       To backfill columns - or get data for a new field into existing rows - you'll need to queue a full re-sync of the table by resetting its Replication Key values on the {{ app.buttons.update-table-settings }} page.
       {% endcapture %}

-      {% include note.html content=new-fields-replicating-tables %}
+      {% include note.html first-line="Data for new fields in already-replicating tables" content=new-fields-replicating-tables %}

   - title: "historical sync"